 How To Introduce Digital Transformation To A Museum

-Carolyn Royston, Carolyn Royston, UK, Simon Delafond, Imperial War Museums, UK
+Carolyn Royston, Cooper Hewitt, Smithsonian Design Museum, United States, Simon Delafond, Imperial War Museums, UK

 The session will consider the changing role of digital media teams in the museum sector.
 It will explain the digital transformation strategy of the Imperial War Museums’ Digital Media department and use five examples where we’ve introduced transformative digital processes or techniques to different areas of the museum.
 We'll discuss how this approach can be applied and adapted to other organisations, regardless of size or type of institution.